Last updated on 2025-12-08

 Career Options

-- Consultant: Provides expert advice to businesses or organizations on interdisciplinary issues, helping them to innovate and improve.
+- Consultant: Provides expert advice to organizations on interdisciplinary issues, leveraging knowledge from multiple fields.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.